etron17/Job_Scraper/README.md

 ## Introduction

-This project demonstrates how to extract job listings from the Indeed and RemoteWork websites using Python's Beautifulsoup library.
-The extracted data is then stored in a CSV file and a MySQL database hosted on Clever Cloud.
-Finally, the results are displayed using Flask.
+The objective of this project is to showcase the utilization of Python's Beautifulsoup library to extract job listings from two popular job search platforms, namely Indeed and RemoteWork.
+The extracted data is subsequently stored in both CSV and MySQL database formats, hosted on Clever Cloud.
+The final stage of the project involves displaying the results through the implementation of Flask, a Python web framework.
+Through this project, we demonstrate the ability to leverage different technologies and tools to extract and manage job listings data, and present it in a user-friendly format.

 ### 1. Enter job keyword (ex. python)